Huntington, West Virginia: Other parks

 Camp Mad Anthony Wayne is located on Spring Valley Drive.
 Named for "Mad" Anthony Wayne, it contains open grounds, hiking trails, a disc golf course, picnic tables, a campfire circle, and a lodge.
 The facility sleeps 28 and contains bathroom and shower facilities.
 It has two wood-fired fireplaces.
 Part of the park was listed on the National Register of Historic Places in 2002.

 Harris Riverfront Park has seen renewed interest in recent years from local citizens, government, and businesses.
 It hosts concerts and music events, open-air movies, and is included in citywide construction of surveillance cameras providing free public-access wireless internet.
 The park is situated between the city flood wall and the Ohio River.

 McClelland Park is located along the Ohio River near St. Mary's Hospital.
 It is named after James L. McClelland, former Greater Huntington Parks and Recreation District director.
 It features two tennis courts, a basketball court, playground, scenic swings, picnic areas, and a grill.
-It was formerly named 27th Street Park.
 It was formerly named 27th Street Park, named for the street it lies on.